hunter-college-ossd-spr-2020/project-evaluation/godot_evaluation.md

 1. What is the project's license?

-The project's license is under the MIT license.
+The project is under the MIT license.
 It grants permission to "deal with the software without restriction" including modifying, redistributing, and selling the code.

-In most repositories there will be a file named LICENSE or something similar in the root level of the repository.
-This is the one to examine.
-There may be different licenses on specific files, but the project will have a main license.
 <br>
 ---